shaynarang/NSS-Karma-to-Burn/README.txt

 Known Bugs:

-As of 05-27-2013, there is an issue aggregating data for multiple users with the same name.
+1. As of 05-27-2013, there is an issue aggregating data for multiple users with the same name.
 A first user with any name can be successfully added to the SQLite Database with no issue.
 However, should a second user with the same name as the first user get entered, the SQLite database does not create and store a unique id for this second user.
 This does not apply to multiple users with the same date of birth.

 To Do:

 1. The known bug as of 05-27-2013 needs to be addressed
+2. Name and date of birth validation needs to be added
-2. It may be beneficial to include individual categories on the progress chart
+3. It may be beneficial to include individual categories on the progress chart

 Demo: